Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ## Caveats

 1. This plugin creates subscriptions off-session (in the background).
-Because of this, you can not use prorations in the EU area.
-This is due to the fact that prorations are one-time payments, and one time payment require additional SCA confirmation.
+Because of this, you can not use prorations or paid-up-front subscriptions in the
+   EU area.
+This is due to the fact that prorations and paid-up-front are one-time payments, and one time payment require additional SCA confirmation.

 2. This plugin overrides any set OrderItemCalculationStrategies.
 The strategy in this plugin is used for calculating the